harperreed/harperreed/README.md

 I take a lot of photos, do silly pranks with my brother ([@dylanreed](http://twitter.com/dylanreed)) and hang out with my partner in Chicago.

 I am currently working on a neat project called [Galactic](https://galactic.io).
+You can always checkout what i am up to [now](https://harperreed.com/now/).

 Please [reach out](mailto:harper@modest.com) and say hi.